pyrollo/cratermg/README.md

 Map generator with hills and craters.
 The idea is to create a map generator for space mintest games.

+**Don't use this mod on any server!** It is in a very experimental stage of development.

 ![Presentation image of Crater MG](screenshot.png)

 **Version**: Proof of concept